ikunetwork/WhitePaper/README.md

 #  IKU - The New Digital License

-## Trading Clinical Trial Data Rights as a Method of Advancing Drug Discovery
+**Trading Clinical Trial Data Rights as a Method of Advancing Drug Discovery**

+by Gregory Rigano & Michael Kisselgof

 Working Draft, Version 0.99 March 25, 2018